wshahbaz/neural_style_transfer/README.md

 Neural Style Transfer model that combines a *content image* with a *style reference image* to yield artistic renders.

 The result was achieved by optimizing a Style Content Model.
-In this model we preprocess the input on a pretrained VGG19 model (trained on imagenet), then extract the intermediate layer outputs to obtain weight activations learned from our content image, followed by computing the style-content loss and updating our model weights to acheive a smoother combined image.
+In this model we preprocess the input on a pretrained VGG19 model (trained on imagenet), then extract the intermediate layer activations to obtain weight activations learned from our content image, followed by computing the style-content loss and updating our model weights to acheive a smoother combined image.

 ## Example